osPlanning/omx-java/README.md

   </repository>
 </repositories>
 ```
-In the dependencies section of you. pom file add:
+In the dependencies section of your .pom file add:
 ```
 <dependency>
   <groupId>omx</groupId>